ramsey/coding-standard/README.md

 ## Installation

-Install this package as a dependency using [Composer](https://getcomposer.org).
+Install this package as a development dependency using [Composer](https://getcomposer.org).

 ``` bash
 composer require --dev ramsey/coding-standard